SEPAFE#

 Note

 This step is optional but highly recommended.
-Although you can go through the next tabs and get the fire alerts from the different satellite sources, to get the most advantage of the module, you will need a Planet API Key with access to daily imagery.
+While you can receive fire alerts from different satellite sources by simply going through the next tabs, a Planet API key with access to daily imagery will allow you to fully leverage the module.

-• Validate your Planet API Key: provide a valid API Key in the input box and click over the validation button, the module will check whether the key is valid or not and the messages of its connection will be displayed directly into the alerts widget.
-Once your validation is done, you can open the advanced settings expansion panel and modify its inputs.
+• Validate your Planet API key: Provide a valid API key in the input box and select the Validation button.
+The module will check whether the key is valid and messages related to its connection will be displayed within the Alerts widget.
+Once your validation is done, you can open the Advanced settings expansion panel and modify its inputs.

 Tip

-use the planet state bar located in the top-left corner to get useful messages related with planet imagery, such as problems with the key or number of images loaded.
+Use the Planet state bar located in the upper-left corner to receive informative messages about Planet imagery (e.g. problems with the key, number of images loaded).

-• Search up to 'x' days before: the number of days before the fire alert date to look up for the best image available.
+• Search up to 'x' days before: Number of days before the fire alert date to search for the best image available.

-• Search up to 'x' days after: the number of days after the fire alert date to look up for the best image available.
+• Search up to 'x' days after: Number of days after the fire alert date to search for the best image available.

-• Cloud cover threshold: maximum cloud cover threshold accepted in the images (based on the planet metadata).
+• Cloud cover threshold: Maximum cloud cover threshold accepted in the images (based on Planet metadata).

 https://raw.githubusercontent.com/dfguerrerom/planet_active_fires_explorer/main/doc/gif/planet.gif